How to Apply

 Registration

-Graduate students may form a team of three to five members, comprising at least two different disciplines, to register for ULI Hines Student Competition Asia Pacific.
-The ULI reviews all application materials and confirm the teams that meet the eligibility requirements by 20 February 2023.
+Students may form a team of three to five members, comprising at least two different disciplines, to register for ULI Hines Student Competition Asia Pacific.
+The ULI reviews all application materials and confirm the teams that meet the eligibility requirements by 18 February 2025.

 Competition Period

-ULI Asia Pacific will release the competition brief on 3 March 2023. and announces the host city and site.
+ULI Asia Pacific will release the competition brief on 21 February 2025. and announces the host city and site.
 The competition brief describes the specific challenge and deliverables for the competition.
-Between 3 March and 27 March 2023, team members will work together to create a proposal for the site that meets the requirements in the challenge brief.
+Between 21 February – 18 March 2025, team members will work together to create a proposal for the site that meets the requirements in the challenge brief.

 Competition Evaluation

-The jury reviews all application materials and confirm the teams that meet the eligibility requirements by 20 February 2023.
-The jury will review all submissions after 27 March and shortlist up to three finalists to proceed to the virtual finalist presentation.
+ULI reviews all application materials and confirm the teams that meet the eligibility requirements by 18 February 2025.
+The jury will review all submissions after 18 March 2025 and shortlist up to three finalists to proceed to the virtual finalist presentation.
 You can refer to examples of past submissions from the Americas’ competition as an example here.
 Note that the requirements for Asia Pacific Competition differ in detail from that required under Americas Competition format.

 Finalist Presentations